Eglinton Country Park

 James Wilson also bought Skelmorlie Castle in the 1970s for his family home from the 18th Earl of Eglinton.
 Wilson sold Skelmorlie Castle in 2007, to someone that wants to remain unknown.

-Archibald George Montgomerie, 18th Earl of Eglinton, born on the 27th August 1939, has four sons and is said to now live in Perthshire /Scotland.
+Archibald George Montgomerie, 18th Earl of Eglinton, born on the 27th August 1939, has four sons, is said to now live in Perthshire /Scotland.

 Montgomery Clan and Castles